kyoung/trek/PMO.md

 # Current Sprint
 - [ ] Tactical
-  - [ ] Breakout the phaser, torpedo, targeting, and comms screens
+  - [x] Breakout the phaser, torpedo, targeting, alert, and comms screens
   - [ ] Phaser screen should indicate charge buildup of each bank
+    - [ ] *Bug* Phasers won't fire
   - [ ] Targeting will need to have subsection targeting
+  - [ ] Shield screen should indicate the strength, charge, and status of each shield

 - [ ] Hotfix
-  - [ ] Phasers won't fire
   - [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)
-  - [ ] "Set to mainview" functionality seems to be completely broken
   - [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be become intruders somehow.
 Suspect this is due to improper crew selection.
   - [ ] Transporter screen doesn't get rid of transported cargo as it does transported personnel
-  - [ ] Red alert and sheild status is backwards
-    - [ ] raising the alert seems to be droping the shields

 # Backlog
 ## Next Sprint